anthonyjzhang/CloudParameters/README.md

-# CloudParameters-DynamoDB
+# CST-CloudParametersWithDynamoDB
-An extension of my CST-CloudParameters web application.
+This is an extension of my CST-CloudParameters web application.
 This adds functionality to the web application to retrieve and filter values from a DynamoDB table, whose name is stored in AWS Systems Manager Parameter Store.

 <h2> 📄 Summary </h2>

-This project was a part of my internship for Cell Singaling Technologies (CST).
-At CST, I studied under CST's Director of Software Engineering.
-I first learned how CST leverages Amazon Web Services (AWS) to manage and build their digital infrastructure.
-I earned the AWS Certified Cloud Practitioner Certification and gained hands-on experience with foundational AWS services such as EC2, S3, VPCs, Systems Manager, IAM, Lambda, and more.
-The purpose of this project is to retrieve and filter parameters stored in Parameter Store in AWS Systems Managager.
-My code first securely authenticates an AWS account using an AWS access key and secret key.
-Note that these credentials are not hard coded into the program, as this would not be secure.
-Then, the program sets the AWS region and makes a request to AWS Systems Manager Parameter Store.
-The program implements three API functions.
-The first function, listParameters, lists all of the parameters in the associated AWS account's Parameter Store.
-The second function, listKeys, lists all of the parameters in the associated AWS account's Parameter Store that have the input prefix.
-The third function, getParameter, retrieves the value associated with the input parameter key in the associated AWS account's parameter store.
+This project implements all of the function in my CST-CloudParameters project.
+However, this project adds an additional function that adds integration with Amazon DynamoDB Tables to the web application.
+This function, parameterKeysGet, takes two parameters: a key to a parameter in Parameter Store, and a key to a value in an Amazon DynamoDB Table.
+The value of the input key in Parameter Store should hold the name of a valid DynamoDB Table in the same AWS account.
+The second parameter should be a valid key in the same DynamoDB Table.
+After authenticating the AWS account and setting a Region, the program uses a SSm Client to make a request to Amazon Systems Manager Parameter Store to retrieve the value associated with the input parameter key.
+The program stores the reponse, which should be the table name of a valid DynamoDB Table, and then uses this value to make a request to DynamoDB.
+Using a DynamoDB client, the program requests to retrieve the item associated with the input table key in the stored DynamoDB table name.
+The program receives the response, filters out unecessary metadata, then returns the item.

 <h2> 💻 Softwares and Technologies </h2>

-This project (programmed in Java) uses Maven to build the code and utilizes the Spring Framework (Spring Boot).
-These technologies are essential to allowing the application to run.
-Maven converts the API specifications written in OpenAPI to source code.
-Spring Boot helps manage the dependencies in the application.
-In order to communicate with AWS, the program uses the AWS SDK for Java.
+- Amazon Web Services (AWS)
+- AWS SDK for Java
+- Maven
+- Spring Boot